wobbals/opentok-ios-sdk/docs/src/Using_iOS-template.md

 We cannot pre-link them in the OpenTok framework, so your project must link them.
 Expand the "Frameworks" directory of the sample application in XCode project browser.
 Drag and drop the contents of this directory into your own iOS project.

-* **Adding the -ObjC flag** -- Our static library uses Objective-C categories.
-Your application will crash if you do not load the entire symbol table of the library at linking time.
-You can read more about this issue [here](http://developer.apple.com/library/mac/#qa/qa1490/_index.html).

-	Add -ObjC to the "Other Linker Flags" property of your build target.

 You can connect to the same OpenTok session that the OpenTokHello sample app uses by going to http://www.tokbox.com/opentok/api/tools/js/tutorials/helloworld.html.
 You can generate a new session ID at this URL:

 http://staging.tokbox.com/hl/session/create